NyaomiDEV/opencore-x570-taichi/README.md

 ## Recommended macOS version(s) to use:

-- Monterey.
-  Tested and working on version 12.4
 - Ventura.
-  Tested and working on versions 13.0 - 13.0.1
+  Tested and working on versions 13.0 - 13.2

 If you need Big Sur (because you probably need the builtin Ethernet to work) check out the [older, unmaintained tree](https://github.com/NyaomiDEV/opencore-x570-taichi/tree/big_sur) which works well enough with it.